Virtual-Labs/merge-sort/README.md

 # merge-sort
-This repository realizes merge-sort experiment
+This repository realizes merge-sort experiment.
+The structure maintained is canonical for virtual labs.